 In line with government guidance the governing body have agreed that no holiday requests will be authorised.
-Parents will be asked to complete a holiday form which clearly states that the holiday will not be authorised and the family may be fined.
+Parents will be asked to complete a holiday form which clearly states that the holiday will not be authorised.
+The family may be fined after 8 sessions (4 days) holiday absence within a 12 week period.